Teddy (garment): History

+The modern-day teddy has its origins as an adult’s undergarment in the 19th century apparently named after German-American clothing manufacturer Theodore Bear (c.
+1864-1902).

+Originally known as combinations, an 1862 patent introduced men’s one-piece vest and drawers made up of knitted woollen cloth, which were popularly worn from the 1880s.

+As a women’s undergarment, combinations comprised chemise and drawers, and could be fashioned from various different fabrics including silk, linen, cotton, or wool.
+This style had an opening to either the front or back, and could also have buttons to the hips onto which petticoats could be attached.
+First introduced in 1877, women’s combinations were initially developed to reduce bulk under new styles and silhouettes of outer clothing, with darts and seams providing a closer fitting undergarment.
+While many styles were sleeveless and had a low-neckline, options also featured long sleeves and/or high necklines, and into the 1890s, were also decorated with ribbons and lace.

-A one-piece undergarment which combined a camisole and knickers appeared in the 1910s under the name envelope chemise or camiknickers.
-It was considered an appropriate garment to wear under the shorter dresses which came into fashion in the 1920s.
-The garment was also worn without an overgarment in the boudoir.
+A one-piece undergarment which combined a camisole and knickers appeared in the 1910s under the name envelope chemise or chemi-knickers, soon referred to as camiknickers.
+The style remained fashionable into the 1920s, with examples being referred to as step-ins, combinations, camiknickers, cami-combinations, or cami-bockers at this time.

-The style gained popularity during World War II when women who served in military-related duties wore trousers instead of skirts.
+The camiknicker style retained popularity during World War II when women who served in military-related duties wore trousers instead of skirts.
 By the late 1940s, the garment lost its popularity.

-A version reappeared as a lingerie garment in the late 1960s, featuring a bra top and attached slip, to wear under short, shift dresses, and replace half slips.
+A version reappeared in the late 1960s, called a braslip, which featured a bra top and attached slip, to wear under short, shift dresses, and replace half slips.
 Often the bra top was an underwire style, and the entire garment was sized by the bra.

-It was called both a "teddy" or "braslip", usually in traditional lingerie colors, and young women especially liked them.
+From the 1970s the term teddy or teddie was adopted to refer to a similar style of undergarment.
+Made from silk or similar weighted synthetic fabric, a teddy had developed into a lightweight bodice with attached underwear, often with button or press-stud fastenings to the gusset.

 Another revival began in the 1980s and 1990s, under the name "teddy" or "bodysuit", when the garment was made of spandex, featuring brief construction combining features of a bra and panties, or leotard, and brighter colors.

 Modern teddy styles

 Most modern teddies are either designed for visual or sex appeal, or as practical clothing.
-Common teddy styles today include:
+Common styles include: